Become a VIP

 Whether for a student, individual, community group, or business, the HPD has rewarding volunteer opportunities.
 Hours can be flexible, allowing you to volunteer as much or as little as you desire.
 Carpenter, plumber, artist, teacher…a creative mind can find a way to help.

 Contact the Volunteer Coordinator at Hancock Park District Administrative Office at 1424 East Main Cross Street, Findlay, call 419-425-7275 or e-mail hpdparks@hancockparks.com for additional information.
-Download and complete the appropriate application form to get started as a VIP.

 Inventory & Monitoring